KumareshBabuNS/cf-summit-training/README.md

 ### WARNING

 Since the purpose of this training is to learn how to get around the BOSH and Cloud Foundry ecosystem, please ***do not use*** the "**`deploy`**" scripts provided below unless you are **seriously stuck**  in some step.
-The `-full` versions of the scripts are for learning purposes after this training.
+The `-full` versions of the scripts are for learning purposes after this training, and the decryption password will be provided by your instructors at the closing.

 1. [Prepare the environment](scripts/00-prepare-environment.sh)
 1. [Route requests internally](scripts/01-route-requests.sh)